skidvape/cfgInstaller/README.md

 > [!IMPORTANT]
 > cfgInstaller will always be open-source, never be paid, however configs may still be out of date
->
-> CatVape support will soon require 3 arguments in the future to run the script. (user, pass, dev)

 <div align="center">
   <h1>cfgInstaller</h1>